RubyNova/mattdjones.co.uk/_pages/aboutme.md

 ---

 \
-Hi, I'm Erlite, a 22 years-old game developer from France.
+Hi, I'm Erlite, a 22 year old game developer from France.

 After finishing college in the UK under a Game Design and Development course, I decided to jump in the industry directly instead of pursuing higher education.